jgnewman/cream-and-sugar/README.md

 Never fear.
 You can take care of this when you export the function.
 In CnS, you will always export functions as a group.
-For each one being exported, you will choose the arity with which users will be allowed to call the function.
+For each one being exported, you have the option of choosing the arity with which users will be allowed to call the function.
 For example...

 ```erlang
 export { each/2 }